TRAIL CONSTRUCTION & MAINTENANCE

 The whirlpool patio

-EGC helped to design, fabricate and install the additional 12 interpretive educational panels and the new cave murals framing the space.
-The patio's educational elements are intended to interactively connect the community directly to nature and to encourage understanding of the Hill Country's unique geological profile.
+This space serves as an outdoor classroom for educators and students visiting the cave on field trips.
+EGC also helped design, fabricate, and install 12 interpretive educational panels along with cave-themed murals that frame the space.
+The patio’s educational features are intended to foster a deeper connection to nature and promote a greater understanding of the Hill Country’s unique geological landscape.

 The 290 Trailhead And Gaines Creek Greenbelt

 EGC partnered with The Texas Conservation Corps of American YouthWorks to design and construct the 290 Trailhead and the Gaines Creek Natural Surface Trail.
-This section of trail was chosen by the IMBA Subaru Trail Team as a community project which led to the REI Trail User poll placing Gaines Creek as number 3 for the best (short) technical trail in America.
-It also has the National Interscholastic Cycling Association's seal of approval.
-Its technical switchbacks and steep climbs make this a challenging and enjoyable trail for the hiking and mountain biking community.
+This section of trail was selected by the IMBA Subaru Trail Team as a community project, which led to REI’s Trail User Poll ranking Gaines Creek as the #3 best short technical trail in America.
+The trail also holds the National Interscholastic Cycling Association's seal of approval.
+With its challenging switchbacks and steep climbs, Gaines Creek has become a favorite among both hikers and mountain bikers, offering a rewarding experience for outdoor enthusiasts.

 Next